 Often ALK inhibitors stop working after a year or two.
 Doctors then try other drugs or combinations of drugs.
 ALK inhibitors include:

 - Xalkori (crizotinib)

 “EGFR inhibitors are the first drugs that have really been shown to work, for patients with the ALK or EGFR mutations,” says Dr. Stevens, MD, PhD, chair and professor of radiation oncology at Oakland University William Beaumont School of Medicine in Rochester, Michigan.
 In addition to treatments aimed at tumors with changes in EGFR and ALK genes, there are targeted therapies for tumors showing abnormalities in ROS1, BRAF V600E, MET, RET and NTRK genes.

 How Well Does Targeted Therapy Work?

 It’s not surprising that genetic testing of tumors is proving more effective than other treatments we’ve seen to date.
-“Cancer is a disease of a patient’s genes,” says Craig Stevens, MD, PhD, radiation oncology chief at Beaumont Hospital, Royal Oak and Radiation Oncology chair for the Oakland University William Beaumont School of Medicine.“Sometimes that disease is inherited, and sometimes those cells acquire mutations over time, via environmental changes like smoking, or just randomly.
-The way these drugs work is to have the ability to target those particularly abnormalities that are present in the cancer and turn them off — without impacting the healthy cells.”
+“Cancer is a disease of a patient’s genes,” says Dr. Stevens.“Sometimes that disease is inherited, and sometimes those cells acquire mutations over time, via environmental changes like smoking, or just randomly.
+The way these drugs work is to have the ability to target those particular abnormalities that are present in the cancer and turn them off — without impacting the healthy cells.”

 The End of Lung Cancer?